vnool/phpscript/README.md

 # phpscript

-php `activescript` in php group has not update since 2004. so copy it to here. and add fix some bugs.
+php `activescript` in php group has not been updated since 2004.

+so copy it to here. and add fix some bugs.
 ## support PHP 5.2.6
 other upgrade version not tested